ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 # Connection Termination {#termination}

-Close terminates a Connection after satisfying all the requirements that were specified regarding the delivery of Content that the application has already given to the transport system.
-For example, if reliable delivery was requested for Content handed over before calling Close, the transport system will ensure that such Content is indeed delivered.
+Close terminates a Connection after satisfying all the requirements that were specified regarding the delivery of Messages that the application has already given to the transport system.
+For example, if reliable delivery was requested for a Message handed over before calling Close, the transport system will ensure that this Message is indeed delivered.
 If the RemoteEndpoint still has data to send, it cannot be received after this call.

 Connection.Close()